Darkjeff/Event/htdocs/custom/event/documentation/installation-us.md

 - [ ] Activate the management of products and services

+- [ ] Create a TAG: Event which will be used to place your products and services in order to find them on your public page

 - 5 Paypal or Stripe

 - [ ] Activate the online payment module (s)